Cathy Park Hong

-Cathy Park Hong is an American poet, writer, and professor who has published three volumes of poetry.
+Cathy Park Hong is a Korean American poet, writer, and professor who has published three volumes of poetry.
 Much of her work includes mixed language and serialized narrative.
 She was named on the 2021 Time 100 list for her writings and advocacy for Asian American women.

 Life

 Hong, a child of Korean parents, was born and raised in Los Angeles, California.
 She graduated from Oberlin College and has an MFA from Iowa Writers' Workshop.

 She taught creative writing at Sarah Lawrence College, Rutgers University, and UC Berkeley, and was previously poetry editor for The New Republic.

 Work

 Hong is, according to J.P.
 Eburne's summary of her poetic approach, "dedicated to expanding and experimenting with the capacities of a living art.
 Her writing, editing, and performances across media seek to open up the 'interactive possibilities' of poetry for the sake of providing 'alternative ways of living within the existing real', as she puts it.
 'What are ways in which the poetic praxis can be a ritual for social experimentation?
 The poem as a public encounter is entrenched in habit.
 How many ways can we change this encounter?

 Hong's books of poems include Translating Mo'um (2002), Dance Dance Revolution (2007), and Engine Empire (2012).
 Her poems have appeared in A Public Space, Paris Review, Poetry, Web Conjunctions, jubilat, and Chain, among others.
 She has also written articles for publications like The Village Voice, The Guardian, The Christian Science Monitor and The New York Times Magazine.
 In 2002, she won a Pushcart Prize for Translating Mo'um and she won the 2006 Barnard Women Poets Prize.

 She was named on the 2021 Time 100 list for her writings and advocacy for Asian American women.

 Cathy Park Hong at the Library of Congress in 2016.